LongQT-sea/wg-generator/README.md

 ## [https://longqt-sea.github.io/wg-generator](https://longqt-sea.github.io/wg-generator/)

 ## Usage
-1. For most users, you probably only need to add the server address or server public IP and change the number of clients if needed.
+1. For most users, you’ll likely only need to specify the server address and adjust the number of clients.
 2. Press Generate configs and review the output.
 3. Replace the configuration in the script [wireguard_install.sh](https://github.com/LongQT-sea/wg-generator/blob/main/wireguard_install.sh) with the one you generated and run the script to install.